When is Bridgerton released on Netflix? What’s it about?

 The drama is anticipated to launch someday in 2020.
 We all know through Nicola Coughlan’s Twitter account that the present is presently in manufacturing, as of late July 2019.

-Me going to mattress after ingesting all of the Food regimen Coke on the Bridgerton Night time Shoot pic.twitter.com/MHnxJ8WmF6
+Me going to mattress after ingesting all of the Eating regimen Coke on the Bridgerton Night time Shoot pic.twitter.com/MHnxJ8WmF6

 — Nicola Coughlan (@nicolacoughlan) August 7, 2019